White River, Arkansas

 a fish running downstream.
 We recommend a solid machined reel with a smooth drag when fishing.

-Most trout applications require a standard weight forward floating line, however a good heavy 250-350 grain sinking line is used for streamer fishing.
-We suggest the Rio Gold taper lines or Scientific Anglers Amplitude Infinity as well as Sonar Sink 25 Cold .
+Most trout applications require a standard weight forward floating line; however, a good 250-350 grain sinking line is used for streamer fishing.
+We suggest the Rio Gold taper lines or Scientific Anglers Amplitude Infinity, as well as Sonar Sink 25 Cold .

-Depending on your fly application You should be equipped with a minimum of 5x pound leaders all the way up to 20lb fluorocarbon.
-Monofilament/Nylon Tapered leaders are commonly 3X-4X 7.5’-9’.
-When adding onto your tapered leaded, we recommend using fluorocarbon tippet material as it is stronger and more abrasion resistant.
+Depending on your fly application, you should be equipped with a minimum of 5x leaders all the way up to 20lb fluorocarbon.
+Monofilament/nylon tapered leaders are commonly 3X-4X 7.5’-9’.
+When adding onto your tapered leader, we recommend using fluorocarbon tippet material as it is stronger and more abrasion resistant.

 Leader Recommendations: 7.5’-9’ - 3X-4X Monofilament/Nylon